Nelson Mandela: Personality and personal life

 He was raised in the Methodist denomination of Christianity; the Methodist Church of Southern Africa claimed that he retained his allegiance to them throughout his life.
-On analysing Mandela's writings, the theologian Dion Forster described him as a Christian humanist, although added that his thought relied to a greater extent on the Southern African concept of Ubuntu than on Christian theology.
-According to Sampson, Mandela never had "a strong religious faith" however, while Elleke Boehmer stated that Mandela's religious belief was "never robust".
+On analysing Mandela's writings, the theologian Dion Forster described him as a Christian humanist, adding that his thought relied to a greater extent on the Southern African concept of Ubuntu than on Christian theology.
+According to Sampson, Mandela never had "a strong religious faith", while Elleke Boehmer stated that Mandela's religious belief was "never robust".

 Mandela was very self-conscious about being a man and regularly made references to manhood.
 He was heterosexual, and biographer Fatima Meer said that he was "easily tempted" by women.
 Another biographer, Martin Meredith, characterised him as being "by nature a romantic", highlighting that he had relationships with various women.
 Mandela was married three times, fathered six children, and had seventeen grandchildren and at least seventeen great-grandchildren.
 He could be stern and demanding of his children, although he was more affectionate with his grandchildren.
-His first marriage was to Evelyn Ntoko Mase in October 1944; they divorced in March 1958 under the multiple strains of his adultery and constant absences, devotion to revolutionary agitation, and the fact that she was a Jehovah's Witness, a religion requiring political neutrality.
+His first marriage was to Evelyn Ntoko Mase in October 1944; they divorced in March 1958 under the multiple strains of his alleged adultery and constant absences, devotion to revolutionary agitation, and the fact that she was a Jehovah's Witness, a religion requiring political neutrality.
 Mandela's second wife was the social worker Winnie Madikizela-Mandela, whom he married in June 1958.
-They divorced in March 1996.
+They divorced in March 1996, following reports of her affairs and her involvement in political corruption and violence.
 Mandela married his third wife, Graça Machel, on his 80th birthday in July 1998.

+Biographers have noted that Mandela's early life included complex and often private relationships.
+British journalist David James Smith, author of Young Mandela, noted: "He constantly had a multiplicity of relationships in those years...
+Zindzi [his daughter] told me he was a bit of a player and she wouldn't be surprised if more children came forward".